tjworks/precon/README.md

 - Install setup_tools for python: http://pypi.python.org/pypi/setuptools
 - Once setup_tools installed, run following::

 	    easy_install django pymongo	requests easy_thumbnails django-guardian

+- Following step is NOT required for now
-	easy_install pil
+	#easy_install pil

-	If "easy_install pil" does not work, you may also directly download at: http://effbot.org/downloads/PIL-1.1.7.win32-py2.7.exe
+	#If "easy_install pil" does not work, you may also directly download at: http://effbot.org/downloads/PIL-1.1.7.win32-py2.7.exe

 Git and Checkout